Natarajasana (Dancer Pose)

 Natarajasana Stretches your Shoulders, Abdomen, Groin, Thorax, Thighs and

-Helps in weight loss and boots your metabolism.
+Helps in weight loss and boosts your metabolism.

 From this pose, your body posture is improved.